iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/4sem/production_process_&_tech.md

-## Syllabus

-**PRODUCTION PROCESS AND TECHNOLOGY**

-**Course Objective:**

-In the engineering production process, all sorts of production needs a finishing touch of forming work.
-The course deals with both the knowledge and skills involved in Production which enables the student to perform the different production process thereby helping to produce product with standard quality.

-### **Theory**

 1. **Theory of Metal Cutting (6 hours)**
    - Single point cutting tool nomenclature, geometry
    - Merchants circle diagram and analysis